Faith

 The Last 24 Hours

-Tweet If you want to emulate Christ, you must know Christ.
+If you want to emulate Christ, you must know Christ.
 And so often, I think the American church has got it all wrong.
 I don’t think it is fair or right to point fingers and there are many Christians and churches who are doing it right.
 Ultimately, I think each of us must evaluate our own lives in light of the life of Christ.
 Are we seeking to live like He did?
 As I have blogged about quite a bit recently, the idea of hospitality and serving others seems to continue to be a theme God is pressing into my soul.
-I think it is because for so many…
+I think it is because for so many years I have been so busy with so much, I have forgotten we are to be busy with a who, not a what.
+We are to be seeking Christ, not seeking tasks, projects, notches on a resume, or shiny awards.

 • Faith